tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 ---
-title: Linear bridges to Java
+title: Binding to Java with linear types
 author: Facundo Domínguez and Mathieu Boespflug
 ---